jenashauryasikt/Unsupervised-Generative-ML-Models/README.md

 # Unsupervised-Generative-ML-Models
-For the unsupervised learning doctoral course at USC
+For the unsupervised learning doctoral course at USC.
+Details can be found in the report